 She liked him, she decided after a moment of studying him.
 He was the type of young man that most girls were interested in; he was different.
 He didn't try to fit in with what society said a young gentleman should be.
 He may not try to stand out, but he did anyway.
 Of course, it didn't hurt that he would inherit an immense amount of land and money.
-Unfortunately, he didn't seem interesting in her.
-Instead, he starred out at the street.
-She tried to guess what he was looking at; a lady, perhaps, but she hoped not.
+Unfortunately, he didn't seem interested in her.
+Instead, he stared out at the street.
+She tried to guess what he was looking at; a lady, perhaps.
+She hoped not.

 Walking over to where he stood, she addressed him, "My father and I are honored by your presence at church today."

 He glanced at her, looking rather bored.
 "I certainly did not have much of a choice in the matter.
 If I had my way, I would have stayed home.
 And if you want to compliment someone, why do you not go talk to my father?"

 "If you change your mind, I can promise you that the doors are always open for you at our church."

 Brendon rolled his eyes.
 "Do your preaching to someone who intends to listen."
 Completely dismissing her, he turned away and strutted down the church steps to join the rest of the Underwoods, who had gotten out of the way of the exiting crowd to wait for Sir Adrian.